A ROADIE AND A GRAVEL CYCLIST

 IS GRAVEL IN YOUR FUTURE?

-There is certainly a far wider range of carbon and alloy wheels and tires designed for gravel riding available now than a year ago when Russell first tested out the ENVE G23 700C wheelset.
-I’ve begun testing some of these and developing some gravel-specific performance measures and protocols to give me the ability to compare gravel gear similar to what we do with road gear.
+There is certainly a far wider range of carbon and alloy wheels and tires designed for gravel riding available now than when Russell first tested out the ENVE G23 700C wheelset.
+I’ve tested many of these (see alloy upgrade, value carbon, and performance carbon gravel wheel reviews here in one post) and have developed gravel-specific performance measures and protocols to give me the ability to compare gravel gear similar to what we do with road gear.

 * * * *